Best Hotels Near the Bucharest Train Station (Gara de Nord) [2026 Guide]

 Ambiennt

-This newly opened guest house offers a homely atmosphere that really manages to make you feel like you’re in your own home.
+This guest house offers a homely atmosphere that really manages to make you feel like you’re in your own home.

-The rooms are large and air conditioned, clean and silent.
-And, very important to me: the owners and staff are extremely nice and make you feel great as a customer (which is rare in Bucharest, unfortunately).
+The rooms are large and air-conditioned, clean and silent.
+And, very important to me: the owners are incredibly kind and helpful, a trait that stands out in Bucharest’s hospitality scene.

 The Ambient guest house is within walking distance to the train station and highly recommended.